rkapl123/DBAddin/docs/DBSheets.md

 *   `connIDPrefixDBtype`: Legacy definitions from the old DBAddin can be loaded as well, the Database is retrieved from the entry `connID`, this might be prefixed (e.g. by MSSQL), which can be removed by this setting.

 The entries DBisUserscheme and dbneedPwd are for Oracle databases where DBAddin has to switch to the scheme and therefore needs a password (Oracle has not been tested with the new DBAddin).

+### Known Issues / Limitations

+*  When editing DBsheets without Ctl-Sh-i and Ctl-Sh-d (rather using the "delete (Ctl-)/insert (Ctl+) whole row" of excel) only Ctl+ works "kind of" (it adds the correct "i" CUD Marks).
+Copy/Pasting also tries to produce the most sensible result.
+*  DBSheets with hidden lookup columns can't be copy/pasted to with having rows inserted, excel complains that there might be a violation of its borders.
+This can be circumvented by unhiding the lookup columns first and pasting afterwards.